top of page

 Complex soils

 The vineyards sit on an ancient sedimentary basin shaped by the Duero River, creating a mosaic of limestone, clay, sand and silt soils.
-Each soil type influences how the grapes ripen and the character of the wines.
+These varied soils influence how vines grow and how water is retained in the ground, contributing subtle differences in flavour and texture across Ribera’s wines.

 • A patchwork of limestone, clay and sandy soils